waldyrious/hash-my-pass/README.md

-**Hash My Pass** is a JavaScript bookmarklet that generates a password for a given site by hashing a master password with the site's domain.
+**Hash My Pass** is a JavaScript bookmarklet that generates a password for a given site by hashing a master password with the site's domain (using the [SHA-256](http://en.wikipedia.org/wiki/Secure_Hash_Algorithm) cryptographic hash function).

-This way you'll have the advantage of memorizing only a single password, without the security problems of sharing passwords across sites.
+This way you'll have the advantage of memorizing only a single password (the master one), without the security problems of sharing passwords across sites.

-The hash transformation doesn't allow anyone who has the final password to guess the master password.
+The hash transformation makes it virtually impossible to guess the master password even if one managed to obtain the site-specific password in plaintext (which shouldn't happen anyway on any site that stores its user data securely).
-And since the hash, by definition, always returns the same result for the same input, there's no need to store anything;
+And since the hash, by definition, always returns the same result for the same input, there's no need to store the passwords anywhere;
-it can simply be calculated on the fly every time it is used.
+they can simply be calculated on the fly every time the tool is used.
-As a javascript bookmarklet, it works on the client side, so the master password is never sent through the network.
+As a javascript bookmarklet, does all its work in the client side, so the master password is never sent through the network.

 ### Origins & motivation